HajimeK/nd131-openvino-fundamentals-project-starter/WRITEUP.md

     hsv = cv2.merge((h,s,b))
     img = cv2.cvtColor(img, cv2.COLOR_HSV2RGB)
 ```
-But this did not increase the detection performance for this persom.
+But this did not increase the detection performance in this case.

 ### Detection Precision from 0.6 to 0.1 - effective